 - Turning off your PC, phone or tablet

-are not a big cost for your health what relaxing sleep can provide.
+are not a high cost for your health what relaxing sleep can provide.

 You might be interested: